 The American Academy of Pediatrics (AAP) recommends only 2 to 3 cups (16 to 24 ounces) of milk or milk-alternative per day.8

-Read more: How Do I Switch my Little One To Milk?
+Read more: How Do Introduce Milk to my Toddler?

 Consult with your toddler’s healthcare provider